 Do not overfill the muffin tin: Fill the muffin cups only about two-thirds full.
 If you overfill them, the muffins will rise too much and then collapse, resulting in a dense texture.

 Why Are My Homemade Muffins Dry?

-There are several reasons why homemade muffins may turn out dry.
+There are several reasons why homemade muffins may turn out dry (but if you follow my lemon and blueberry muffins recipe closely, they shouldn’t be).
 Here are a few common causes and some tips to prevent them from happening: